-The Artist’s Relationship
+The Artist's Relationship with Materials

 by: Ciprian Mureșan, artist in residence in collaboration with researchers Sanneke Stigter and Sven Dupré